davisdude/Brady/README.md

 function love.load()
 	-- Create a camera with a 'width' of 400 x 300 on screen at ( 32, 32 ).
-	-- Because the camera has the flags 'resizable' and 'maintainAspectRatio', the default scaling will take over -- So everything draw will be scaled up to maximize space within the window, with a 32 pixel buffer from each edge. cam = Camera( 400, 300, { x = 32, y = 32, resizable = true, maintainAspectRatio = true } ) end
+	-- Because the camera has the flags 'resizable' and 'maintainAspectRatio', the default scaling will take over -- So everything drawn will be scaled up to maximize space within the window, with a 32 pixel buffer from each edge. cam = Camera( 400, 300, { x = 32, y = 32, resizable = true, maintainAspectRatio = true } ) end